hyundai-robotics/doc-industrial-communication/1-cifx-pci-communication/3-cifx-pci-settings-industrial-communication/3-EtherNet-IP/2-Settings-EtherNet-IP-Scanner.md

 {% hint style="info" %}
 \.
 [Quick Connect]

 \.
 EtherNet/IP supports the Quick Connect function.
 {% endhint %}

 {% hint style="info" %}
 \.
 The following conditions should be met to use the Quick Connect function.

 \.
 (1) Products that support the Quick Connection function for the master and slaves are required
 \.
 (2) Quick Connect cannot be used when using Auto Negotiation
 \.
 (3) Quick Connect cannot be used when using Auto MDI-X
 \.
 (4) 100 Mbit/s, Full Duplex required
 {% endhint %}

 {% hint style="info" %}
 \.
-After completing the settings, proceed with downloading
+After completing the settings, proceed with downloading.
 {% endhint %}

 ![[Figure 1.3.3.2-31 Scanner Device Settings]](<../../../_assets/1-cifx-pci-communication/3-cifx-pci-settings-industrial-communication/3-EtherNet-IP/2-Master_setting/image_31.png>)